-Basal Bolus insulin does work best with great CHO knowledge and when teaching our patients we should focus on timing, type and amount as this is very relevant to achieving control and balance in their diet.
+Basal Bolus insulin does work best with great CHO knowledge and when teaching our patients, we should focus on timing, type and amount as this is very relevant to achieving control and balance in their diet.

 Some people require more in-depth information e.g. education on Glycaemic Index, being able to read nutrition labels, in general how much CHO they consume at each meal.
-Dietitians specialise in teaching CHO management whilst maintaining good nutrition, and patients on or starting insulin meet criteria for referral.
+Dietitians specialise in teaching CHO management whilst maintaining good nutrition.